Management Measures Tool for Marine Energy

 Marine Mammals

-Wave, Tidal Operation & Maintenance Vessel disturbance
+Wave, Tidal Installation, Operation & Maintenance, Decommissioning Underwater noise

 Marine Mammals